youngtaekiim/pullpiri/doc/examples/version-display/README.md

 ```bash
 make tinstall
 ```
 Then there are two X11 applications.
+(Now, there are two more button `launch`, `terminate` in gRPC sender.)

 <img src="../../images/pyqt-sender.png"
 width="60%"